OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 }
 ```

-and the following Dao which use this `DataSearchFilter` as search filter.
+and the following Dao which uses this `DataSearchFilter` as search filter.
-This Dao must override the method `public List<Bson> getBsonFilters(F searchQuery)` as following :
+This Dao must override the method `public List<Bson> getBsonFilters(F searchQuery)` like the following :

 ```java
 import com.mongodb.client.model.Filters;